dianasilvax/creative-computing/README.md

 ## So what's my proposal?

+### ╰┈➤ A community.

+My idea includes an open-source community, i decided to focus on this because i just started learning how to code it's crazy to see that all the courses to learn about code are run by men, all the youtube tutorials are made by men, all the big tech 'geniuses' are men, women seem to be excluded from this career or anything to do with tech in general, with not much exposure to other parts of creative computing either...

-It's fair to say women deserve a community where they learn, share, teach and help eachother with creative coding. i've chosen creative coding as the main theme as i this would not only support and empower future idols for other women but also create a platform for minorities in the tech industry to learn from eachother.
+It's fair to say women deserve a community where they can learn, share, teach and help eachother with creative coding.
+I've chosen creative coding as the main theme as i think this would not only support and empower women, but also giving other girls who don't know where to start, someone to look up to.
+This would help minorities in the tech industry learn from eachother.

 ## ✿ Main points of this service ✿